Module Guide - A Deeper Dive!

 When this is done, we can then move on to the bottom panel to add the commodities that relate to our created Allergen group.
 We can do this by clicking the ‘commodities’ cell and either type in the commodity code manually, or select from the drop-down menu.
 The ‘description’ cell will be populated depending on the commodity selected and cannot be edited here.

-V5 Traceability will detect, at the point of receiving, that a Purchase Order contains a commodity that belongs to one of the Allergen Groups.
-The Software will then automatically:
+At the point of receiving, V5 Traceability will detect that a Purchase Order contains a commodity that belongs to one of the Allergen Groups.
+WMS will then automatically:

 We will now look at this last point in a bit more detail.